waylad/create-tezos-dapp/docusaurus/docs/adding-typescript.md

 If your project is not created with TypeScript enabled, npx may be using a cached version of `create-tezos-dapp`.
 Remove previously installed versions with `npm uninstall -g create-tezos-dapp` or `yarn global remove create-tezos-dapp` (see [#6119](https://github.com/waylad/create-tezos-dapp/issues/6119#issuecomment-451614035)).

-If you are currently using [create-tezos-dapp-typescript](https://github.com/wmonk/create-tezos-dapp-typescript/), see [this blog post](https://vincenttunru.com/migrate-create-tezos-dapp-typescript-to-create-tezos-dapp/) for instructions on how to migrate to Create React App.
+If you are currently using [create-tezos-dapp-typescript](https://github.com/wmonk/create-tezos-dapp-typescript/), see [this blog post](https://vincenttunru.com/migrate-create-tezos-dapp-typescript-to-create-tezos-dapp/) for instructions on how to migrate to Create Tezos Dapp.

 Constant enums and namespaces are not supported, you can learn about the constraints of [using Babel with TypeScript here](https://babeljs.io/docs/en/babel-plugin-transform-typescript#caveats).